kramerkeller/sinatra-cms/implementations/3_requirement.md

 * Create get route for file names "/files/:filename"

 * If file name doest not exist
-  * Render error and redirect to main page
+  * Render error and redirect to main page (saving this for later)
 * If filename exists
   * Render the file as text in the browser